Legislative Assembly of Nunavut

 The Legislative Assembly of Nunavut is the legislative assembly for the Canadian territory of Nunavut.
 The seat of the Assembly is the Legislative Building of Nunavut in Iqaluit.

-Prior to the creation of Nunavut as a Canadian territory on April 1, 1999, the 1999 Nunavut general election was held on February 15 to determine the 1st Nunavut Legislature.
-The Legislative Assembly was opened by Elizabeth II, Queen of Canada, on October 7, 2002, during her Golden Jubilee tour of Canada.
+Prior to the creation of Nunavut as a Canadian territory on 1 April 1999, the 1999 Nunavut general election was held on 15 February to determine the 1st Nunavut Legislature.
+The Legislative Assembly was opened by Elizabeth II, Queen of Canada, on 7 October 2002, during her Golden Jubilee tour of Canada.
 In her speech the Queen stated: "I am proud to be the first member of the Canadian Royal Family to be greeted in Canada's newest territory."

 Prior to the opening of the Legislative Building in October 1999 the members met in the gymnasium of the Inuksuk High School.

-The Hansard of the assembly is published in Inuktitut (syllabics) and English, making the territory one of only three Canadian jurisdictions to produce a bilingual Hansard, along with the Legislative Assembly of New Brunswick and the Parliament of Canada in Ottawa, Ontario.
+The Hansard of the assembly is published in Inuktitut (syllabics) and English, making the territory one of three Canadian jurisdictions to produce a bilingual Hansard, along with the Legislative Assembly of New Brunswick and both houses of the Parliament of Canada in Ottawa, Ontario.

 The territory operates by consensus government; there are no political parties.
 Approximately two weeks after an election, the newly elected legislature meets in a special session called the Nunavut Leadership Forum to select the Executive Council, or cabinet.

 Members of the Legislative Assembly are sworn in by the commissioner of Nunavut.

 Current members

 There are currently 22 seats in the legislature.
-The current assembly is the sixth in the territory's history, and had its membership selected in the 2021 election.
-Two electoral districts did not have their results finalized on election night, due to margin of less than two percent between two candidates, necessitating a judicial recount.
-The results of the recount were confirmed by 2 November.
+The current assembly, the 7th Nunavut Legislature, had its membership selected in the 2025 election.